Tsaftaridis/HeadFirstC/Readme.txt

-Just an Online Rep for learning to code in C.
+Just an Online Repository for learning to code in C.
 Beginner level.
 Personal/Educational purposes only.